hzeller/beagleg/README.md

 by default "XYZEA".
 This can be changed with the `--axis-mapping` flag.
 This flag maps the logical axis (such as 'Y') to a physical connector location on the cape -- the position in the string represents the position of the connector.
+The first letter in that string corresponds to the first connector, the second to the second and so on.

+Use lower-case axis names to invese the axis; this is useful for mirroring axes, e.g. `--axis-mapping=XxYZ` has three axes, with two motors connected to the first two connectors with a mirrored X-axis.

 More details about the G-Code code parsed and handled can be found in the [G-Code documentation](./G-code.md).